ietf-wg-asdf/SDF/sdf.md

   sdfThing.)

 Protocol Binding:
 : A companion document to an SDF Model that defines how to map the abstract concepts in the model into the protocols in use in a specific ecosystem.
-Might supply URL components, numeric IDs, and similar details.
+  The protocol binding might supply URL components, numeric IDs, and similar details.
   Protocol Bindings are one case of an Augmentation Mechanism.

 Augmentation Mechanism:
-: A companion document to a base SDF Model that provides additional information ("augments" the base specification), possibly for use in a specific ecosystem or with a specific protocol ("Protocol Binding").
+: A companion document to a base SDF Model that provides additional information ("augments" the base specification).
+  The information may be for use in a specific ecosystem or with a specific protocol ("Protocol Binding").
   No specific Augmentation Mechanisms are defined in base SDF.
   A simple mechanism for such augmentations has been discussed as a